-The Bridge Program is an academic partnership between the Department of Afro-American Studies and the Department of History’s History degree program.
-It is designed to allow students to complete the M.A. in Afro-American Studies and the Ph.D. in History: students simultaneously meet the basic requirements of the History M.A., while completing the M.A. in Afro-American Studies with a specialization in History.
+The Bridge Program is an academic partnership between the Department of Afro-American Studies and the Department of History.
+It is designed to allow students to complete the M.A. in Afro-American Studies and the Ph.D. in the History degree program: students simultaneously meet the basic requirements of the History M.A., while completing the M.A. in Afro-American Studies with a specialization in History.

 Although the Bridge Program is designed to attract and retain talented students who are members of underrepresented groups and to strengthen and support their presence in the profession of history, it is open to all applicants.

 Students may apply concurrently to the two departments, or they may apply to the History Department after they begin their program in Afro-American Studies (usually in the fall of the first or second M.A. year).